edg-l/teeworlds-master-server/README.md

 - Servers should be able to register both ipv4 and ipv6 and be identified as the same server.

-- Clients should request specifying which ipv is usable by them, it can be one or both.
+- Clients should be able to know a ipv4 and ipv6 belongs to the same server.

 - Master server should ping server entries to know that port is forwarded and clients can connect aka "fwcheck".